criscara-dev/dendron-template/vault/art.md

 ## Enough drawing:

 - **Mechanical drawing course**: or how to learn the expression of form over a flat surface and as harold Speed said in his II Chapter on drawing, at the end:"Yet, however is advisable to let yourself go in artistic work, during your academic training let your aim be _**a searching for accuracy**_.
-That's what my drawing course is about; not to learn the ARt of great drawing or to become a master in line drawing, mass drawing etc. but to learn to draw as a way to learn to see so can you can then trasfer this 'skill' to painting as well.
+That's what my drawing course is about; not to learn the Art of great drawing or to become a master in line drawing, mass drawing etc. but to learn to draw as a way to learn to see so can you can then trasfer this 'skill' to painting as well.
 In fact you can start to paint a great masterpiece without drawing lines for your subjects on a surface but still you need to be able to see and report the image in front of you with **accuracy**.
 Advice: paint always what you see, not what you think you see.
 Now how...